 National Freebies and Deals – Travel & Transportation

-First responders, doctors, nurses and other hospital workers get a discount of up to 10 cents a gallon at BP and Amoco stations.
-Be sure to verify your eligibility with ID.me before fueling up.
+Information about a discount has been removed from the website, so first responders, doctors, nurses and other hospital workers no longer get a discount of up to 10 cents a gallon at BP and Amoco stations.

-Essential health care workers, first responders, transit employees and more can receive discounted room rates at participating hotels.
+Essential health care workers, first responders, transit employees and more can receive discounted room rates at participating hotels through the program Choice Cares.

-‘Rides for Responders’ provides two free one-way tickets to any doctor, nurse, paramedic, EMT, medical technician, firefighter, member of law enforcement or mortician volunteering and needing to travel to a volunteer site by utilizing its existing Road Rewards program.
+‘Rides for Responders’ continues to provide two free one-way tickets to any doctor, nurse, paramedic, EMT, medical technician, firefighter, member of law enforcement or mortician volunteering and needing to travel to a volunteer site by utilizing its existing Road Rewards program.

 Those looking to take advantage of the tickets can visit the program’s website and follow the simple instructions.